Right to Choose ADHD: What SENCOs Need to Know in 2026

 The NHS England Right to Choose guidance is held at england.nhs.uk/rightchoice, but ICB-specific information is held on individual ICB websites, which vary in clarity.
 The most reliable way to check your local position is to contact your ICB's SEND or children's mental health commissioning team directly, or to ask your Local Authority SEND Improvement Partner, if your area has one, for the current guidance.

-As of May 2026, several ICBs are reviewing or updating their ADHD and autism provider information for the 2026-27 commissioning year.
-If your school is supporting families through RTC referrals, check the current local position before giving process advice.
+As of May 2026, several ICBs are checking or updating their ADHD and autism provider information for the current local pathway.
+If your school supports families with RTC referrals, check the current local position first.
+Do this before you give advice about the process.

 This is not the SENCO's statutory responsibility, but it helps families and reduces the calls and emails that arrive when referrals stall or fail.

 Clinical reports are professional opinions.
-EHC assessments weigh all available evidence, including school observation, parent views, learner voice, attainment, attendance, and provision impact.
+An EHC assessment looks at all available evidence.
+This includes school observation, parent views, learner voice, attainment, attendance, and the impact of provision.

 Knowing ADHD traits in schools helps when making adjustments.
 Diagnostic reports use parent input and interviews (Barkley, 1990).
 Teachers should observe learners in class to build an educational picture (Visser et al., 2015; Sayal et al., 2018).

 ADHD includes inattention, hyperactivity, and impulsivity.
-These show up differently across learners (Barkley, 1990).
-Inattentive learners may be overlooked because their difficulties are less externally visible than hyperactivity.
-They miss instructions, lose materials, and struggle to sustain effort across a task.
+These can look different from one learner to another (Barkley, 1990).
+Inattentive learners may be missed because their difficulties are less visible than hyperactivity.
+They may miss instructions, lose materials, and struggle to keep going across a task.

 The Thinking Framework's Sequence operation is useful here.
 When a teacher breaks a complex task into a visible, numbered sequence, they provide the external planning scaffold that the learner's working memory cannot hold.